 Make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
 For excused absences students will be permitted a reasonable amount of time to make up the material or activities covered in their absence.
-If you miss a test and a make-up test is approved the test will be made up during the next designated testing date.
+If you miss a test and a make-up test is approved the test will be made up before but no later than the next designated testing date.